-Each school in all divisions is allowed ten (10) complimentary tickets to each game in which the school participates.
-The tickets are to be given to the principal for distribution to such people as the superintendent, assistant principal, athletic director, faculty advisor, bus driver, chaperones, etc.
+Each school in all divisions is allowed ten (10) complimentary admissions to each game in which the school participates.
+A gate list will be used prior to the semi-finals.
+For the semi-finals and finals, athletic directors can download complimentary tickets in the Eligibility Center.